 To date, there is no data correlating radiation oncology practitioner experience with treatment outcomes for bladder cancer patients, be it tumour control or toxicity.
 However, investigation in other tumour sites has shown that increasing radiotherapy practitioner volumes are correlated with better outcomes.
-For example, in head and neck cancers (HNC), a population-based study in the United States evaluated the influence of radiation oncologist experience on outcomes in patients with HNC treated with intensity-modulated radiation therapy (IMRT) compared with patients with HNC treated with conventional radiation therapy.31
+For example, in head and neck cancers (HNC), a population-based study in the U.S. evaluated the influence of radiation oncologist experience on outcomes in patients with HNC treated with intensity-modulated radiation therapy (IMRT) compared with patients with HNC treated with conventional radiation therapy.31There was no significant correlation between provider volume and patient survival among patients treated with simpler, less sophisticated conventional radiotherapy.
+However, among patients receiving IMRT, those treated by higher-volume radiation oncologists had improved survival compared with those treated by low-volume providers (HR 0.79; 95% CI 0.67-0.94).
+For HNC-specific mortality, the risk was even more dramatically reduced (HR 0.68; 95% CI 0.50-0.91).
+In terms of toxicity, rates of aspiration pneumonia were also significantly lower among more experienced providers (HR 0.72; 95% CI i.
+New recommendations

-There was no significant correlation between provider volume and patient survival among patients treated with simpler, less sophisticated conventional radiotherapy.
-However, among patients receiving IMRT, those treated by higher-volume radiation oncologists had improved survival compared with those treated by low-volume providers (HR 0.79, 95% CI 0.67 to 0.94).
-For HNC-specific mortality, the risk was even more dramatically reduced (HR 0.68, 95% CI 0.50 to 0.91).
-In terms of toxicity, rates of aspiration pneumonia were also significantly lower among more experienced providers (HR 0.72, 95% CI 0.52 to 0.99).
-It is plausible that not only sound clinical decision making but also technical bladder cancer radiotherapy delivery is improved with increasing patient volumes.
+0.52-0.99).
+It is plausible that not only sound clinical decision making, but also technical bladder cancer radiotherapy delivery is improved with increasing patient volumes.